โ† Back to All Projects

 Mechanical Design

-Chu Chu was designed in SolidWorks as a compact electromechanical platform that integrated the drivetrain, sensors, battery, microcontroller, and display within a fully 3D-printed PLA body.
-The final assembly consisted of five printed components, including the chassis, face cage, rear panels, and an articulated tail, while maintaining a cute mouse-inspired appearance through its ears and tail.
+Chu Chu was designed in SOLIDWORKS as a compact electromechanical platform that integrated the drivetrain, sensors, battery, microcontroller, and display within a fully 3D-printed PLA body.
+The final assembly consisted of five printed components that balanced structural rigidity, manufacturability, and serviceability while maintaining a friendly mouse-inspired appearance.

 Final pet chassis